Table of Contents

 Other products that are more pricey in Paris include whole-fat milk, tomatoes, local cheese, apples, and bread.

 The products that are cheaper in Paris than in London are alcoholic and carbonated beverages.
-Domestic beer in the supermarket in London is 8% more expensive than in Paris, whereas for the good quality red wine you will pay 18% more in London than in Paris.
+Domestic beer in the supermarket in London is 8% more expensive than in Paris, whereas for the high-quality red wine you will pay 18% more in London than in Paris.
 Also, for 2 litres of Coca-Cola, you will pay around €0.15 more in London than in Paris.

 Overall, housing is statistically 12% more expensive in London than in Paris, according to expatistan.com.

-Monthly rent for 85 m2 (900 Sqft) furnished accommodation in an expensive area will cost you around €2,814, which is around €250 more than monthly rent in Paris.
+Monthly rent for 85 m2 (900 Sqft) furnished accommodation in an expensive area will cost you around €2,814, which is around €250 more than the monthly rent in Paris.
 On the other hand, the rent for furnished accommodation in a normal district is around 1% (€) cheaper in London (€2,209) than in Paris (€2,224).

-What is more, a furnished studio in an expensive London area is nearly 40% more pricey than in an expensive area in Paris, whereas the studio in a normal area in London is 18% more expensive than in a normal area in Paris.
+What is more, a furnished studio in an expensive London area is nearly 40% more pricey than in an expensive area in Paris, whereas a studio in a normal area in London is 18% more expensive than in a normal area in Paris.
 A little tip: if you relocating to France, MyCheapRemovals has a perfect volume option for small removals which is perfect for the content of the studio flat.

-Additionally, utilities such as electricity, heating, gas for 2 people in an 85m2 flat is 4% more expensive in London than in Paris.
-On the contrary, utilities for 1 person in a 45 m2 (480 Sqft) studio is 28% more expensive in Paris than in London.
+Additionally, utilities such as electricity, heating, and gas for 2 people in an 85m2 flat are 4% more expensive in London than in Paris.
+On the contrary, utilities for 1 person in a 45 m2 (480 Sqft) studio are 28% more expensive in Paris than in London.

 Other things that are more costly in Paris than in London include microwave 800/900 Watt (26% more expensive), laundry detergent (8% more expensive), and an hourly rate for cleaning help (14% more expensive).

 On the other hand, you will pay more in London than in Paris for a 40” flat-screen TV, and for the Internet (8 Mbps – 1 month), which is around 40% more costly.